Mammy Two Shoes: Censorship, discontinuation, and callbacks

 Rembrandt Films produced 13 Tom and Jerry shorts and they were released from 1961 to 1962.
 Director Gene Deitch stated in an interview that he opted not to use the character in the 13 shorts, as he felt a "stereotypical black housekeeper" character "didn't work in a modern context".

 MGM Animation/Visual Arts, under the supervision of Chuck Jones, created replacement characters for the Tom and Jerry cartoons featuring her for television.
 These versions used rotoscoping techniques to replace the housekeeper on-screen with a similarly stocky white woman (in most shorts) or a thin white woman (in Saturday Evening Puss); Randolph's voice on the soundtracks was replaced by an Irish-accented (or, in Puss, generic young adult) voice performed by actress June Foray.

 After Turner Broadcasting System acquired Tom and Jerry from MGM in 1986, the cartoons featuring this character were edited again.
 This time, Lillian Randolph's voice was replaced with that of Thea Vidale, who re-recorded the dialogue to remove the stereotype from 1989 to 2001.
 These re-recorded versions of the cartoons would air on Turner's Cartoon Network–related cable channels, and have at times turned up on DVD as well.
 However, some European TV showings of these cartoons, especially the UK, as well as the US DVD release of Tom and Jerry Spotlight Collection, Warner Bros.
 Home Entertainment Academy Awards Animation Collection, and Tom and Jerry: The Deluxe Anniversary Collection and the US DVD and Blu-ray releases of Tom and Jerry Golden Collection, retain Randolph's original voice.
-The Region 2 Complete Collectors Edition DVD boxset has Vidale's voice on the first DVD and Randolph in a number of the episodes after that (such as A Mouse in the House and Mouse Cleaning).
+The Region 2 "Tom and Jerry: The Classic Collection" DVD boxset has Vidale's voice on the first DVD and Randolph in a number of the shorts after that (such as A Mouse in the House and Mouse Cleaning).

 A white woman named "Mrs. Two-Shoes" appeared in some episodes of Tom and Jerry Tales, which marks the first time the "Two-Shoes" name was used.
 She had most aspects of the original character's personality with a similar name.